What are behavioural competencies - and how can getting to grips with them help to understand your people and boost their development?

-In a nutshell, behavioural competencies can be defined as people’s strengths in a business setting.
-Your staff members will have different behaviours or skills, behavioural strengths if you like, which can be used to predict future workplace success.
+In a nutshell, behavioural competencies can be defined as someone's strengths in a business setting - including their skills, knowledge & attitude.
+Your team will have different skills and behavioural strengths, which can be used to predict future workplace success.

 As a small business tracking those behavioural competencies can be quite tricky because there is no cast-iron method of measuring them.
 They are not quite as tangible as targets, for example.
 However, they play an important role in workforce planning, recruitment, training and development.